Hungary's ruling party wants to close southern border to migrants

 BUDAPEST Hungary's ruling Fidesz party wants to draw up legislation to effectively close its southern borders to illegal migrants, a Fidesz politician said.

-Prime Minister Viktor Orban has criticised European Union proposals for migrant quotas as "bordering on insanity".
+Prime Minister Viktor Orban has criticized European Union proposals for migrant quotas as "bordering on insanity".

 The quotas were drafted in response to the thousands of deaths among asylum-seekers trying to reach Europe across the Mediterranean.
 The crisis has grown acute this year.